antrianis/LFCS-official/stuff/EssentialCommands.md

   * `man -f printf` - Show man sections for the command.
 Doing the same as whatis.

-* `/usr/share/doc` - It contains configuration files examples.
+* `/usr/share/doc` - It contains configuration file examples.

 * `info command` - It shows info document.